pef-secure/pef-front-psgi-dist/lib/PEF/Front/Intro.md

 ```

 ## Export of application's parameters
-`PEF::Front::Config` have some limited functionality of `Exporter` to propagate application's parameters to local model handlers or in/out filters.
+`PEF::Front::Config` has some limited functionality of `Exporter` to propagate application's parameters to local model handlers or in/out filters.
 For example:
 ```
 our @EXPORT = qw(avatar_images_path);
 sub avatar_images_path () { cfg_www_static_dir() .'/images/avatars' }